RuminantAkaMe/OCR_Chinese_Medicine_Project/backend/app/operations/character_isolation/README.md

 Chinese Character Isolation Module
 🧾 Project Overview

-This module isolates and preprocesses individual Chinese characters from scanned pages.
+This module isolates and preprocesses individual Chinese characters from ancient handwriiten documents.
 It is designed as the second stage after character detection (YOLO-based) in the BIMAP OCR Pipeline.

 The system performs the following steps automatically: